Memories of Otley Courthouse

-The book and display boards will be launched on Saturday 8th December.
-From this date also, the Courthouse website will contain extracts from the interviews, with audio, text and pictures.
+The book and display boards were launched on Saturday 8th December 2012.
+The Courthouse website contains extracts from the interviews, with audio, text and pictures.
 To access these recordings on the website, please follow the links on this page.

 The success of this project means that there are many more interviews to be carried out, as well as further work in editing and photographing interviewees!
 If you would like to help with this fascinating work uncovering the past history of buildings and people, who were so important to Otley’s history, please contact the Courthouse on 01943 467466 or email@example.com, giving your name and contact details.
 One of the heritage volunteers will then get in touch with you.

 Memories of Otley Courtroom & cells – Rachel O’Connor

 Rachel O’Connor was a reporter for the Wharfedale and Airedale Observer newspaper between 1966 and 2010.
 She covered court cases at Otley Courthouse every week until it closed in 1997.

 Rachel guides us around the Courtroom and cells giving us a fascinating insight into how business was done and inmates facilitated.

 Memories of Otley Fire Station – Betty Hutchinson